Protect your home and family with home security

 Hardwired or wireless security systems?

-Traditional or hardwired security systems use some or all of the following components:
+Many home security systems may have some or all of the following components:

 • Control panel: All the operations of the alarm system are centered in this panel, including the connections to the central monitoring station, either through a phone line or cellular/radio means.